Baptistemontan/leptos_i18n/examples/routing_ssr/README.md

-# Hello World Example
+# Routing SSR

-This example showcase how to setup the router using `leptos_i18n`.
+This example showcase how to setup the router using `leptos_i18n` in a SSR project.

 ## How to run